Custom Software Development Process

 Zero-downtime deployment

 Production deployments use zero-downtime techniques.
-The new version of the application is deployed alongside the existing version.
+Blue-green deployment means the new version of the application is deployed alongside the existing version using production infrastructure managed through Laravel Forge on DigitalOcean (or equivalent hosting).
 Traffic is switched once automated smoke tests confirm the new version is healthy.
 If anything fails, traffic reverts to the previous version within seconds.
+This is the same continuous deployment pipeline used throughout the build phase, now pointed at the production environment.

 This means launches happen during business hours.
 No weekend deployments.
 No 2am maintenance windows.
 No crossing fingers.